Shopify Hydrogen Blog

 The slowdown came from loading too much data too late.
 A single homepage section had 12 tabs with 8 products each, which meant 96 products per section before counting multiple sections.
 All of that was fetched client-side in useEffect, so the page hydrated first, then started the real work.

 This was for a Shopify Plus jewelry brand I work with, a homepage with multiple horizontal product rails and filter tabs.
 From a React point of view, the code looked harmless.
-From a Hydrogen point of view, it was a footgun.
+From a Hydrogen point of view, it was a footgun, especially if you have not internalized React's You Might Not Need an Effect guidance yet.

 // Before, anti-pattern in Hydrogen